ConsciousML/terragrunt-template-stack-gcp/README.md

 This is a **catalog repository**, a collection of reusable IaC components.

-This IaC production toolkit follows [Gruntwork's official patterns](https://github.com/gruntwork-io/terragrunt-infrastructure-catalog-example) by using two template repositories:
+This toolkit uses two template repositories:
 - **This repository** (catalog): Build a collection of reusable [modules](./modules), [units](./units/), and [stacks](./stacks/)
-- **Live repository**: Reference these components in your the [infrastructure-live repository](https://github.com/ConsciousML/terragrunt-template-live-gcp) to deploy them in a multi-environment ecosystem with production CI/CD
+- **Live repository**: Reference these components your the [infrastructure-live repository](https://github.com/ConsciousML/terragrunt-template-live-gcp) to deploy them in a multi-environment ecosystem with production CI/CD

+You're new to Terragrunt best practices?
+Read [Gruntwork's official production patterns](https://github.com/gruntwork-io/terragrunt-infrastructure-catalog-example) to get the foundations required to use this extended repository.

 ## What's Inside